webgrafia/cheshire-cat-chatbot/README.txt

 *   Shortcode for adding the chat to pages and posts.

 == Upgrade Notice ==

+= 0.6.4 =
+Feature update: Added option to hide predefined questions in chat when they are shown in content, improving user experience by avoiding duplicate display of questions.

+= 0.6.3 =
+Feature update: Added support for predefined responses in content, improved chat interface, and fixed various bugs for better performance and compatibility.

+= 0.6.2 =
+Feature update: Added predefined responses functionality, improved user experience, and enhanced compatibility with WooCommerce.

+= 0.6.1 =
+Feature update: Added support for custom predefined responses, improved chat interface responsiveness, and fixed minor bugs.

 = 0.6 =
 Feature update: Added TinyMCE editor button that allows you to insert AI-generated content directly into your posts and pages.
 Simply click the Cheshire Cat button in the editor toolbar, enter your prompt, and the response will be inserted into your content.